 1. "Product Information.
 Alferon N injection (interferon alfa-2a)" Interferon Sciences Inc, New Brunswick, NJ.

-Not all side effects for interferon alfa-n3 may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of interferon alfa-n3 may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about interferon alfa-n3